gazebosim/gz-math/tutorials/installation.md

 # Install

+These instructions are for installing only Ignition Math.
+If you're interested in using all the Ignition libraries, check out this [Ignition installation](https://ignitionrobotics.org/docs/latest/install).

 We recommend following the Binary Install instructions to get up and running as quickly and painlessly as possible.

 The Source Install instructions should be used if you need the very latest software improvements, you need to modify the code, or you plan to make a contribution.